Plasterers apply plaster or other materials to buildings. They usually specialise in either interior or exterior plastering.

 The construction industry needs at least 25,000 more qualified people in the next five years to meet demand.

-Solid plasterer and fibrous plasterer appear on Immigration New Zealand's immediate skill shortage list and Immigration New Zealand's construction and infrastructure skill shortage list.
+Solid plasterer and fibrous plasterer appear on Immigration New Zealand's construction and infrastructure skill shortage list.
 This means the Government is actively encouraging skilled plasterers from overseas to work in New Zealand.

 However, like many building jobs, this role can be affected by economic conditions.
 A downturn in the economy can lower demand for plasterers.